kovapatrik/homebridge-midea-platform/README.md

 ```

 * **Air Conditioner options**
-  * **singleAccessory** *(optional)*: Toggles if the AC and the optional sub accessories (e.g.: outdoor temperature sensor, display switch) are combined into one accessory or not.
-Default is true.
   * **swingMode** *(optional)*: Set swing mode of the unit.
 If you AC does not support this feature then leave it on None.
   * **outDoorTemp** *(optional)*: Toggles if the outdoor temperature is created with the accessory, default is false.
   * **audioFeedback** *(optional)*: Toggles if the unit beeps when a command is sent, default is false.